Frequently Asked Questions

 The Candela Seven

-There are plenty of other electric boats out there.
-What makes the Candela Seven different from them?
+There are many other electric boats out there.
+What makes the Candela Seven different?

 All other electrical boats one the market have planing hulls which are draggy and therefore unsuited to electrification.